viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }}}
 ```

-A program that necessitates the instantiation of template `unexpected_type` for a reference type or void is ill-formed.
+A program that needs the instantiation of template `unexpected_type` for a reference type or `void` is ill-formed.

 **X.Y.3 Unexpected object type [unexpected.object]**